Man Mocked by Two Women: Description

 Men Reading is often seen as a companion work, a male counterpart to the feminine Two Women, and can be seen with equal likelihood in terms of group caught in the act of masturbation; in this instance massaging their collective egoes.

 The work shows three figures, generally thought to be two witch-like women and one man, huddled together against a black background and lit from the front left.
 The intended meaning of the work is highly obscure.
 The background is devoid of setting or detail, and no context is given as to who these people might be, what they are captured doing, or where the scene is set.
 The figure at right, facing the viewer, is generally presumed to be male.
-His hands are around his crotch; he appears to be either masturbating, exposing himself or is mentally disturbed.
+His hands are around his crotch; he appears to be either masturbating, exposing his genitalia or is mentally disturbed.
 According to art critic Fred Licht, "The sickly grin of his face certainly seems indicative of some sort of sexual compulsion".

 The two women are likely prostitutes.
 They leer with mocking expressions and broad, sinister smiles at the male figure.
 Some critics have speculated that the lower, concealed portion of the canvas hides the fact that the woman on the far left is also masturbating.
-Support for this view draws from the strange smiles and expressions on both women's faces, which are equally grotesque as the man's.
+Support for this view draws from the strange smiles and expressions on both women's faces, which are as grotesque as the man's.
 According to Licht, "there may be an element of self-mockery in this painting, some equation between the ironic loneliness of the exhibitionist (whose aim of attracting people is constantly thwarted by the means he obsessively adopts to capture attention) and the artist who also bares himself without shame or restraint and who is also doomed to being railed at as an aberration."